Dar-Omar/EnzymeSifter/docs/tutorial.md

 -residues G.S.G         # GxSxG
 ```

-The matching position is recorded in `data/stage1/motif_report.tsv`, which is handy when you want to confirm the motif sits where you expected (e.g. nucleophile-elbow loops are usually around residue 100–200 in α/β hydrolases).
+The matching position is recorded in `data/stage1/motif_report.tsv`, which is handy when you want to confirm the position of the motif.

 ### `-pfam <IDs>`

 Comma-separated list of Pfam accessions in `PFXXXXX` form.
-Sequences are kept if they hit **any one** of the listed accessions (OR logic) at Pfam gathering thresholds.
+Sequences are kept if they hit any of the listed accessions.

 ```bash
 -pfam PF00089                   # Trypsin
 -pfam PF00089,PF07519           # Trypsin OR Tannase
 ```

-On the first run, `setup_pfam.sh` downloads `Pfam-A.hmm` into `external/pfam/` and builds the `hmmfetch` index.
-Subsequent runs reuse it.

 ### `-ec <IDs>`

-Comma-separated list of EC numbers.
-Partial specs are wildcards:
+Comma-separated list of EC numbers, partial specs are wildcards:

 | Spec | Means |
 |---|---|